YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 ```

-#### Plot the original GDP and with the imputed data using regression interpolation method
+#### Plot the original GDP with the imputed data using regression interpolation method

 ```python